Pineapple Upside Down Cake: Preheat your oven to 350 degrees F (180 degrees C)

 In the bowl of your electric

 fluffy.
-Scrape down the sides of the bowl and then beat in the vanilla extract.
+Scrape down the sides and bottom of the bowl as needed.
+Add the egg yolks

-the sides of the bowl.
-Add the flour mixture (in three additions), alternately
+and beat until incorporated.
+Add the flour mixture (in three additions),

-with the milk (in two additions), ending with the dry ingredients.
+alternately with the milk (in two additions), ending with the dry ingredients

 In a clean bowl, whisk the egg